Nixonia

 Nixonia is a genus of wasps.
 It is the only member of the family Nixoniidae in the superfamily Platygastroidea.
 They are amongst the largest of the platygastroids at up to 9 mm in length.
 Members of the genus are known from Africa, the Indian subcontinent and Southeast Asia.
-The biology of only one species is known, which parasitises orthopteran eggs.
+The biology of only one species is known, which parasitizes orthopteran eggs.